Four Hills Tournament: Knock-out system

 One of the tournament's peculiarities is its qualifying system.
 Unlike other ski jumping events where the best 30 competitors in the first round qualify for the second round, all Four Hills events follow a knock-out system first introduced for the 1996–97 season.

 The 50 competitors are divided into 25 pairs.
-All 25 winners of these duels plus the five best losers qualify for the second round.
+All 25 winners of these duels plus the five best lucky losers qualify for the second round.
 It is theoretically possible that a competitor who finishes the first round 12th will not qualify for the second round (if he loses his internal duel, five lucky losers and winners of their duels have better results) while the one with the 49th first series result may still qualify (if his "rival" has the worst result).
 On the other hand, jumpers are less likely to be disadvantaged by a possible significant change in weather conditions between the start and end of the first series.
 A change in the direction and speed of the wind can make it impossible for the best jumpers to produce a good result.
 In the event of significantly worse conditions during the second half of the first series, the possibility exists that most of the best jumpers would be eliminated by bad luck alone.
 Directly pairing rivals reduces the impact of these conditions.
 In this competition format the qualifying series are valued as well, since jumpers with a better qualification result will have the opportunity to compete against jumpers with worse result.
 Therefore, it is not enough for a jumper to be among 50 best jumpers in qualifications (with whatever result), but it is better for him to achieve a result as good as possible.

 The first jumper in the competition is the one who qualified 26th, followed by his pair who qualified 25th.
 The next pair has 27th and 24th from the qualification, one after that 28th and 23rd etc. The last pair has last qualified jumper against qualification winner.

 If qualification is postponed until the day of competition, the knock-out system is not used, and competition follows regular world cup rules.
 Because of that in the 2007/08 tournament, the knock-out system was used only in Oberstdorf.